-NATIONAL PICK STRAWBERRIES DAY
+NATIONAL PICK STRAWBERRIES DAY | MAY 20

 Every May 20th, National Pick Strawberries Day encourages us to pick some strawberries.
 Right about this time of year, they start coming into season.

 Strawberry picking time is usually between late April and throughout the summer, depending on what part of the United States you live.
 When harvesting strawberries, you want to look for the bright red, firm, and plump ones.

 - Strawberries are members of the rose family.